citusdata/citus_docs/cloud/index.rst

 Sizing your Citus Cluster
 -------------------------

 All nodes within a Citus cluster come with 512 GB of storage.
+The number of nodes and size of the nodes you need will vary based on your data volume and performance requirements.
+We encourange you to focus on the number of logical shards and right distribution key first before focusing on overall size of your cluster.

+For the number of right logical shards we recommend setting it to the number of physical cores you expect to grow to at some point.
+A good estimate is 4-8x the number of cores you're currently using within your cluster.
+A good starting point can often be around 128 logical shards when you create your distributed tables.